Was the dryer used for first time?

-A new electric heating element in an electric dryer may have an odor.
-The odor will be gone after the first couple of cycles.
+A new dryer may have an odor.
+This odor will be gone after the first couple of cycles.

 Ventilate the area where the dryer is located if it has recently been painted, stained or varnished.